LordDemonos/Quarm.Guide/README.md

 - Slime Blood of Cazic Thule will drop in place of Skin of Cazic for all eras, however this item will be locked to Kunark.
 - The Golems in Fear are their 51/52 selves - they will not drop any loot until Kunark.
 This is normal, as they only would drop epic pieces.
 They do not death touch, which is era-accurate.
 Do not report this with a bug.
 - Cazic-Thule is his level 55 self.
-He has fairly low resists for his level, however, he now has his Velious-era crowd control immunities. a dracoliche is its level 53 self, with Rotting Flesh & Dragon Roar. a dracoliche does not gain its lifetap until the Velious-era revamp.
+He has fairly low resistance for his level, however, he now has his Velious-era crowd control immunities. a dracoliche is its level 53 self, with Rotting Flesh & Dragon Roar. a dracoliche does not gain its lifetap until the Velious-era revamp.
 - Class armor and Lustrous Russet drop indefinitely.
 - Irak & Wraith of a Shissar are Kunark gated.